marcos4lex/calculadora/README.md

 # calculator-in-C

 it's a calculator as an exercise of introduction to the C language.
-When you open it, it'll require you to use 2 values,
+When you open it, it'll require you to use 2 values.

 For example:
 The first value: 20